 Quite simply, yes.
 You could be spending upwards of 3-5 times more on your pay-per-click advertising than you have to.
 Google charges businesses more per click if they don’t optimize for user experience.

 The good news is that you can start taking simple and strategic steps to improve the ranking of your small business website in results pages..

 Let’s look at how it’s done.

 What Is SEO for Small Businesses?

-Search Engine Optimization (SEO) for small businesses is the act of aligning your business’s website to how search engines find what people are looking for.
-Through it, you maximize your visibility in search results.
+Search Engine Optimization (SEO) for small businesses is the act of aligning your small business website to how search engines find what people are looking for.
+Through it, you maximize your visibility in search engine results.

 Begin by applying these strategies today.
 Start increasing traffic and conversions through small business SEO.

 SEO is extremely important for any small business looking to maximize their digital marketing effectiveness.
 SEO amplifies all of your other digital marketing efforts.
 Whether you’re a local law firm or an ecommerce shop, SEO makes your website the best and most visible it can be.